Australia’s leading vaccine advisory group is considering whether to approve COVID-19 boosters for 12 to 15-year-olds.

 Case numbers of COVID-19 have been increasing across the country in recent days due to infections linked to an Omicron sub-variant.

-New South Wales Treasurer Matt Kean has also tested positive, saying the virus has finally caught up with him.
+NSW Treasurer Matt Kean has also tested positive, saying the virus has “finally caught up” with him.

-Thirty one deaths linked to the virus were also reported on Tuesday, with nine each in NSW and Qld and six in WA.
+Six deaths linked to the virus were also reported on Monday, with three of those in NSW and three in SA.